Tales-1/CodersCorner/README.md

 🚀 Start the development server using the following command:

-     npm start
+     npm run dev

-🌐 Open your browser and go to http://localhost:3000 to access the app.
+🌐 Open your browser and go to http://127.0.0.1:5173/ to access the app.

 ## Testing